 Well-structured days provide every camper with their version of an action-packed adventure.
 Kids can get the assistance of their own program advisor, who can help them make decisions and make the best use of their time.
 There are several programs to choose from, like athletics, arts, adventure, and aquatics.

 Traditions of all sorts are a big part of the camp, including a Friday night campfire, singalongs, and a color war at the end of each session, which has been fought in good fun for decades.

-Taking place in Northeast Pennsylvania since 1947, Camp Starlight offers kids opportunities for friendship, adventure, and fun.
+Running since 1947, Camp Starlight has offered kids opportunities for friendship, adventure, and fun.
 Camp Starlight has a prime location on hundreds of acres of land, including a private lake and loads of modern facilities to cater to its vast number of activities.

 Traditional summer camp activities are offered, including adventure, athletics, and waterfront options.
 In addition, there are options like creative and performing arts for kids who want to explore their artistic side.
 Kids are grouped by age to ensure they enjoy themselves alongside close peers.